 In order to train as a teacher once you have completed your degree, you will need experience of working with children in a classroom and/or related setting, such as play schemes or sports clubs.
 Classroom experience, whether as an observer, classroom assistant or volunteer, is invaluable.

 Search for placements and find out more about work experience and internships.

-There is a demand for mathematicians and statisticians across a wide range of sectors.
-With a mathematics degree you could pursue a career in the petroleum and nuclear industries, in medicine or IT, as well as many forms of engineering and varied government departments.
+There is a demand for mathematicians and statisticians across a range of sectors, for example the petroleum and nuclear industries, medicine and IT, as well as many forms of engineering and different government departments.

-You will also have the general skills that employers expect, including:
+You also develop key general skills that all employers expect, including:

 Specific statistics courses exist as well, such as applied, medical and official statistics.

 Popular areas of work include finance, teaching and IT-based roles.
 Six months after graduating, the top three professions for maths graduates working in the UK are finance and investment analysts and advisers, chartered and certified accountants, and programmers and software developers.

 |Secretarial and numerical clerks||11.3%|

 For a detailed breakdown of what mathematics graduates are doing six months after graduation, see What Do Graduates Do?